 It's clear from Cold War arms control agreements that political harmony and broad strategic cooperation are not prerequisites for progress on nuclear disarmament.
-It is nevertheless hard to see the US and Russia launching new rounds of nuclear arms control talks without some serious efforts at building mutual trust and understanding within the Euro/Atlantic1 political/security arena, even if that cannot be guaranteed to yield broad areas of agreement.
-Ultimately, better understanding and the rational management of conflicting interests will have to be underwritten by restrained political-military practices that seek to build confidence and, notably, point towards a renewed arms control agenda - in other words, the kinds of mutual security arrangements envisioned through the OSCE.
-The prospects for that level of political maturity taking firm hold in the current circumstances are not particularly bright - but that doesn't mean they are any less necessary.
+It is nevertheless hard to see the US and Russia launching new rounds of nuclear arms control talks without some serious efforts at building mutual trust and understanding within the Euro/Atlantic political/security arena, even if that cannot be guaranteed to yield broad areas of agreement.
+Ultimately, better understanding and the rational management of conflicting interests will have to be underwritten by restrained political-military practices that seek to build confidence and, notably, point towards a renewed arms control agenda - in other words, the kinds of mutual security taking firm hold in the current circumstances are not particularly bright - but that doesn't mean they are any less necessary.